liberize/ssc/README.md

 * -s flag compiles a static binary, prevents function hook with LD_PRELOAD
 * -r flag generates a random rc4 key (obfuscated), increases the difficulty to decrypt with key directly from binary
 * -e flag embeds the interpreter to binary (encrypted), prevents source dumping with forged interpreter
 * -S flag splits script to N segments, checks for debugger and pipe reader before writing each segment to pipe, so at most one segment of source code may be acquired by reading from pipe or dumping memory.
+Use the largest N value possible unless the speed is unacceptably slow.
 * -c flag verifies crc32 checksum of the binary at runtime, prevents tampering of the binary file.

 ## Builtin variables